Inspect complete records analysis model

 Details

-The DAG should include all observed and unobserved variables related to the analysis model variables and their missingness, as well as all required missingness indicators.
+The DAG should include all observed and unobserved variables related to the analysis model variables and their missingness, as well as the complete record ("missingness") indicator.

 References